The Culture: Drones

 Physically, drones are floating units of various sizes and shapes, usually with no visible moving parts.
 Drones get around the limitations of this inanimation with the ability to project "fields": both those capable of physical force, which allow them to manipulate objects, as well as visible, coloured fields called "auras", which are used to enable the drone to express emotion.
 There is a complex drone code based on aura colours and patterns (which is fully understood by biological Culture citizens as well).
 Drones have full control of their auras and can display emotions they're not feeling or can switch their aura off.
-The drone, Jase, in Consider Phlebas, is described as being constructed before the use of auras, and refuses to be retrofitted with them, preferring to remain inscrutable.
+The drone Jase, in Consider Phlebas, is said to have been constructed before the use of auras, and refuses to be retrofitted with them, preferring to remain inscrutable.

 In size drones vary substantially: the oldest still alive (eight or nine thousand years old) tend to be around the size of humans, whereas later technology allows drones to be small enough to lie in a human's cupped palm; modern drones may be any size between these extremes according to fashion and personal preference.
 Some drones are also designed as utility equipment with its own sentience, such as the gelfield protective suit described in Excession.